Whistleblower policy and procedures

 RECOFTC is committed to preventing and combating corrupt, fraudulent, collusive or coercive practices in all aspects of its business.
 It promotes and adheres to the highest standards of transparency and accountability in the use of its funding.
 It takes a zero-tolerance position on all cases of fraud and corruption, pursuing all allegations.
 RECOFTC is also committed to meeting the highest ethical standards in its practices and operations and to ensuring environmental sustainability, employee safety and freedom from discrimination.
 When allegations are reported and substantiated, RECOFTC takes appropriate measures as outlined in the procedures detailed in this document.

 RECOFTC encourages everyone to communicate their concerns in good faith and without fear of retaliation and in the knowledge that they will be protected from victimization and dismissal.
-RECOFTC’s protection also applies to those who cooperate with an audit or investigation.
+RECOFTC’s protection also applies to people who cooperate with an audit or investigation.

 Procedures for whistleblowing